anweiss/cddl/README.md

 [![crates.io](https://img.shields.io/crates/v/cddl.svg)](https://crates.io/crates/cddl) [![docs.rs](https://docs.rs/cddl/badge.svg)](https://docs.rs/cddl) [![Publish packages](https://github.com/anweiss/cddl/workflows/Publish%20packages/badge.svg?branch=0.6.0&event=release)](https://github.com/anweiss/cddl/actions?query=workflow%3A%22Publish+packages%22) [![Build and Test](https://github.com/anweiss/cddl/workflows/Build%20and%20Test/badge.svg)](https://github.com/anweiss/cddl/actions?query=workflow%3A%22Build+and+Test%22)

-> This crate is experimental and is being developed as a personal learning exercise for getting acquainted with Rust and parsing in general.
+> This crate was originally developed as a personal learning exercise for getting acquainted with Rust and parsing in general.
 There are likely more performant and stable libraries out there for parsing CDDL.
-This crate should not be used in production in any form or fashion.
+While there are some examples of this crate being used in production, careful consideration should be made prior to using this crate as such.

 A Rust implementation of the Concise data definition language (CDDL).
 CDDL is an IETF standard that "proposes a notational convention to express CBOR and JSON data structures."
 As of 2019-06-12, it is published as RFC 8610 (Proposed Standard) at https://tools.ietf.org/html/rfc8610.

 This crate includes a handwritten parser and lexer for CDDL, and its development has been heavily inspired by the techniques outlined in Thorsten Ball's book ["Writing An Interpretor In Go"](https://interpreterbook.com/).
 The AST has been built to closely match the rules defined by the ABNF grammar in [Appendix B.](https://tools.ietf.org/html/rfc8610#appendix-B) of the spec.
 All CDDL must use UTF-8 for its encoding per the spec.

-This crate supports partial validation of both CBOR and JSON data structures.
+This crate supports validation of both CBOR and JSON data structures.
 An extremely basic REPL is included as well.
-This crate's minimum supported Rust version (MSRV) is 1.37.0.
+This crate's minimum supported Rust version (MSRV) is 1.45.0.

 Also bundled into this repository is a basic language server implementation and extension for Visual Studio Code for editing CDDL.
 The implementation is backed by the compiled WebAssembly target included in this crate.

 ## Goals

-- Parse CDDL documents into an AST
+- [x] Parse CDDL documents into an AST
-- Verify conformance of CDDL documents against RFC 8610
+- [x] Verify conformance of CDDL documents against RFC 8610
-- Validate CBOR data structures
+- [x] Validate CBOR data structures
-- Validate JSON documents
+- [x] Validate JSON documents
-- Basic REPL
+- [x] Basic REPL
-- Generate dummy JSON from conformant CDDL
+- [ ] Generate dummy JSON from conformant CDDL
-- As close to zero-copy as possible
+- [x] As close to zero-copy as possible
-- Compile WebAssembly target for browser and Node.js
+- [x] Compile WebAssembly target for browser and Node.js
-- `no_std` support (lexing and parsing only)
+- [x] `no_std` support (lexing and parsing only)
-- Language server implementation and Visual Studio Code Extension
+- [x] Language server implementation and Visual Studio Code Extension

 ## Non-goals